Global Commodity Chains, Production Networks and Informal Work

 - FHEQ Level

 - Department of Development Studies

-- appraise the impact of neoliberal policies and globalisation on the industrial patterns in developing countries
+- Analyse the impact of neoliberal globalisation on the the rise of supply chain capitalism.

 Method of assessment

 100% Coursework including group work.
 Resubmission of coursework regulations apply.

 - Baglioni E., Campling L., Coe N.M., Smith A. (2022) Labour Regimes and Global Production.
 Agenda Publishing.

 - Kumar, A. (2019) Monopsony Capitalism: power and production in the twilight of the sweatshop age.
 Cambridge University Press.

 - LeBaron G. (ed) (2018) Researching Forced Labour in the Global Economy: Methodological Challenges and Advances.
 Oxford: Oxford University Press.

 - Mezzadri A. (2021) Marx in the Field.
 Anthem Press.